Leave, out of office and sickness

 The Leave Setup section lists the setups for each user within a filtered leave period, showing those that are currently Active by default.
 You can easily switch to view different leave years and Search to filter long lists of Setups, with the matching list auto-filtering as you type a user name; note that you can also filter by User Group.

-The Usage column shows leave requests and leave entitlement remaining - pending status leave awaiting approval is shown in orange and approved leave in green.
+The Usage column shows leave requests and leave entitlements remaining - pending status leave awaiting approval is shown in orange and approved leave in green.
 The leave setup Actions can be used to View, Duplicate, Edit or Delete a Leave Setup.

 Starting a new holiday/leave year

 You'll need to make some preparations for the start of each new leave period.
 Users will be unable to add leave requests of any leave type not covered by a Leave Setup.
 The easiest way to do this is to Duplicate a user's existing Leave Setup.
-From the Leave Setup section select Duplicate from the leave setup Actions.
+From the Leave Setup section select Duplicate from the Leave Setup Actions.

 On the Duplicate leave setup pop-up, make any necessary changes; in particular, check the User name and update the Start and End date range to reflect the new Leave Setup period.
 Check that the Leave Hours, Working Days and Line Managers are still appropriate, perhaps where your organisation's leave policy increases leave entitlement for each completed year of service.
 You may find it helpful to use the Notes box to add details of any changes you are making for the new Leave Setup period.
 Click Save when you are finished.